carrosa/ntru_voting_impl/README.md

 ```
 ### Building and running the code

 For building the actual code, run `make` inside the source directory.
-This will build the binaries for `bdlop`, `bgv`, `pismall`, `pibnd` and `shuffle` to test and benchmark different modules of the code.
+This will build the binaries for `ntru_bdlop`, `ntru`, `ntru_pismall` and `ntru_shuffle` to test and benchmark different modules of the code.

-The binaries respectively implement the BDLOP commitment scheme, the distributed BGV cryptosystem, the two zero-knowledge proofs and the shuffle itself.
+The binaries respectively implement the BDLOP commitment scheme, the distributed NTRU cryptosystem, the zero-knowledge proof and the shuffle itself.
 Tests and benchmarks are included for each of them, such that they can be used independently.
 NFLlib is quite memory-hungry due to being a template library, so we recommend to adjust the stack size with `ulimit -s unlimited` to avoid crashing in the largest benchmarks.

 __WARNING__: This is an academic proof of concept, and in particular has not received code review.
 This implementation is NOT ready for any type of production use.